ArtusC/CambioDolar/README.md

 2) Via terminal, access the cloned repository folder;

-3) Run this command to build the image:
-  * ``` docker-compose build ```

-4) Run this command to load the DB:
+3) Run this command to load the MySql image DB:
   * ``` docker-compose up -d ```

-5) Run this command to start the API:
+4) Run this command to start the API:
   * ``` go run main.go ```
-  * **DETAIL**: if everything happens well, a file named `cambio_dolar.db` from SqLite apears in the cuurent folder.
+  * **DETAIL**: if everything happens well, a file named `cambio_dolar.db` from SqLite apears in the curent folder.

-6) Access this link through the browser  to see the result:
+5) Access this link through the browser  to see the result:
   * ``` localhost:8080/cotacao ```
   * **DETAIL**: if the API return a log with `context deadline exceeded`, reload the browser page.